-Democratic candidates attack Trump as Democratic presidential debate opens
+Biden and Harris go on the attack in Democratic debate

 Biden admitted he was taken by surprise last month when Harris criticized him for opposing federally mandated busing for school integration in the 1970s and for working with segregationists while serving in the U.S. Senate decades ago.

-The sharp attack gave Harris a bump in the polls, and Biden’s feeble response led to a dip in his standing.
-He has recovered in some recent polls and still maintains a firm grip on first place, helped by strong support from black voters.
+The sharp attack gave Harris a bump in the polls, and Biden’s feeble response led to a dip in his standing although he has recovered in some recent polls and still maintains a firm grip on first place.

 During the candidate introductions on Wednesday, Biden told Harris to “go easy on me, kid.”
 His comment was picked up by a microphone.